pj64team/Project64-1.6-Plus/README.md

 Project64 1.6 Plus is a free and open-source emulator for the Nintendo 64 and It is written in C/C++ currently only for Windows.
 The project is a feature updated & vulnerability fix of the original Project 64 1.6 source.
 It is targeted at the communities that still desire to use 1.6's ability to play Rom Hacks and like because of an incorect core that lets a lot of things slide when it comes to compatibility.

-kev4cards says: Maybe an additional line stating: "This is not intended for development use"
+This is not intended for development use or is it a modernised 1.6 core, it is just an inentional Safety fix for its loyal users and some added features that may like.

 ## Enhancements special mentions (amoungts many)